 Catholic Charities is a ministry of the Archdiocese of Cincinnati.
 It provides services to people of all incomes and faiths.
 Services offered include mental health counseling, senior companions, foster grandparents, Caregiver Assistance Network, Su Casa Hispanic Center, refugee resettlement, parent education, early childhood counseling, disaster recovery, pregnancy counseling and adoption referral.

 The Central Access Point is responsible for intake of all family homeless shelters in Cincinnati, as well as the Mt.
 Airy Shelter for single homeless men.
 Additionally, individuals and families who are threatened with homelessness can call the Central Access Point to enroll in the Homelessness Prevention Program.
 Phone: 381-SAFE (7233)

 Cincinnati Health Department

-The Cincinnati Health Department offers five full-service medical clinics which provide services for those in need of home health care, care for children with mental handicaps, testing for lead, offers school health programs, and units for communicable disease and sanitary conditions.
+The Cincinnati Health Department offers five full-service medical clinics which provide services for those in need of home health care, care for children with mental handicaps, testing for lead; offer school health programs and units for communicable disease and sanitary conditions.

 Cincinnati-Hamilton County Community Action Agency

-The Cincinnati-Hamilton County Community Action Agency's mission is to act as advocate, provider and facilitator for the full range of public and private resources, programs and policies which give low-to-moderate-income and individuals the opportunity to improve the quality of life for themselves, their families and their communities.
+The Cincinnati-Hamilton County Community Action Agency's mission is to act as an advocate, provider, and facilitator for the full range of public and private resources, programs and policies which give low-to-moderate-income earning individuals the opportunity to improve the quality of life for themselves, their families and their communities.